Make jam from dried fruit, honey, and rosehips with this tasty and easy recipe.

 I used a mix of dried apple rings, raisins, dried cranberries, and dried pears.
 Those were what I had on hand.
 Dried currants or apricots would be amazing as well.
 Prunes, too would work.

 Use dried rosehips that have been deseeded.
-The hairs and seeds of rosehips can be quite irritating and there’s no easy way to get them out of this jam at the end.
+The fine hairs and seeds of rosehips can be quite irritating and there’s no easy way to get them out of this jam at the end.

 This recipe uses 4 ounces of dried rosehips – you can use more or less to taste, adjust the difference with more or less dried fruit.